 - "Why do I always have to fix Jim's mistakes?
 It's not fair!"

 - "Jan took two bagels from the snack room and there were none left for me."

 When employees complain about each other, it lowers morale and productivity.
 Once this type of petty complaining starts, it's difficult to stop.
 Mary complains about Jim.
 Jim complains about Mary.
 So Mary complains more about Jim.
 This behavior results in a huge waste of time and energy.
 It is immature behavior that needs to be stopped.

 Are all employees busybodies?
 Why is this behavior so common in organizations?
 I believe there are several reasons:

 - Employees resent work rules.
 Rules are no doubt necessary, but employees can regard them as a burden that restricts their freedom.
-They take out their resentment by complaining about each other.
+They take out their resentment on their fellow coworkers by complaining about something.